terjeio/grblHAL/README.md

 ## GrblHAL ##
 ---

+#### Sender compatibility

+GrblHAL has [many extensions](https://github.com/terjeio/grblHAL/wiki) that may cause issues with some senders.
+As a workaround for these a [compile time option](https://github.com/terjeio/grblHAL/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.

+Windows users may try [my sender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).
+It has been written to complement grblHAL and has features such as proper keyboard jogging, automatic reconfiguration of DRO display for up to 6 axes, lathe mode including conversational G-Code generation, 3D rendering, macro support etc. etc.

+---

+2020/06/18: Added driver for STM32F4xx [Black Pill](https://www.cnx-software.com/2019/12/24/stm32-black-pill-board-features-stm32f4-cortex-m4-mcu-optional-spi-flash/), code modified by @shaise from the STM32F1xx driver.
+This is the first driver provided by someone else than me, thanks for that.

+This driver is a candidate along with the IMXRT1062 \(Teensy 4.x\) driver to get spindle sync support.
+I have a [NucleoF411RE development board](https://www.st.com/en/evaluation-tools/nucleo-f411re.html) on order and will look into adding a pin mapping for that when it arrives.

+---

 Build 20200603:
 * **Important:** settings version has been changed and settings will be restored to defaults after updating.
 Backup & restore!
 * Optimizations for ring buffer handling in planner and step generator.